futuredapp/FuntastyKit/README.md

 ## Authors

-If you have any question or issues, please contact the current maintainer:
+If you have any questions or issues, please contact the current maintainer:

 - Matěj K. Jirásek, matej.jirasek@futured.app